perama-v/address-appearance-index-specs/README.md

 # address-appearance-index-specs

-A specification of an index](#addressappearanceindex) that maps addresses to the transactions that they appear in.
+A specification of an index that maps addresses to the transactions that they appear in.

-The index is divisible and distributable.
+The index conforms to ERC-time-ordered-distributed-database.

 > Status: draft